CrashingGuru/Build-a-thon-2025/README.md

 1. Create your repo
 2. Work on your PoC following starter code and docs
-3. **Submit** your final demo and report by June 13 with repo link
+3. **Submit** your final demo and report by July 4, 2025 with repo link
-4. Attend mentoring sessions and the in‑person presentation June 11–13

 ## 📋 Evaluation Criteria